© 2013 Trinity United Reformed Church - Milton Grove, Wigan, WN1 2PG

 Welcome to Wigan Music Society - 78th Season 2018/19

 Wigan Music Society exists to present concerts of live music by both mature and young artists, enabling audiences to enjoy professionally performed recitals, both vocal and instrumental, in a friendly atmosphere.

 Wigan Music Society was founded in 1941 so 2016 marked its 75th anniversary and 76th season .

 President: Dr Hugh Mather, MD, FRCP, FRCO, ARCM.

 Treasurer: Mr Roger J Rimmer

 Secretary: Mrs. P. Bannister - Tel.
 01942 244304

 Contact: Mr Roger J Rimmer - Tel.
 01257 427021

 The artwork and graphics used on this page are reproduced here by the kind permission of Apollo Print Services.

-All are welcome and it should prove to be a most memorable concert.
+All were welcomed and it should be a most memorable concert.